An Ophthalmologist Shares the Best Vitamins for Eye Health

-Ophthalmologist Alberto Distefano, MD, of Yale School of Medicine, brings up the importance of annual eye exams after the age of 40 to catch problems such as macular degeneration before they become symptomatic.
+Ophthalmologist Alberto Distefano, MD, of Boston University School of Medicine, brings up the importance of annual eye exams after the age of 40 to catch problems such as macular degeneration before they become symptomatic.

 "People with macular degeneration may show signs of blurred central vision, wavy patterns in parts of the central vision, or change in size of objects in parts of the central vision," Distefano says.
 "Anyone with eye or vision symptoms should see an eye doctor prior to starting any type of treatment at home to see if there's a problem and to treat it properly."

 "This is an extremely important vitamin for the eye," Distefano says.
 "Vitamin A is used by the retina in the first parts of the vision pathway, especially with night vision.
 Vitamin A is also important in keeping your eye lubricated.
 Not getting enough vitamin A can lead to a dry ocular surface and difficulty to see in dim and dark lighting."
 Distefano echoes this point by pointing out that people with vitamin A deficiency develop severe dry eye and difficulty seeing at night.
 "It's rare to be deficient in vitamin A. … [It's] occasionally seen in patients who are unable to absorb certain nutrients," he explains.